uwgridlab/gonogo/README.md

 Troubleshooting:
 - If Screen() isn't working, may need to update graphics card to most recent version (+ reset)
-- If the text in the program looks wonky, then you might need to install [GStreamer](http://gstreamer.freedesktop.org/download/)
+- If the text in the program looks wonky, make sure you installed [GStreamer](http://gstreamer.freedesktop.org/download/) correctly (ref download instructions).
+If you swear you did it correctly, check that the MATLAB path will search the GStreamer directory.

 TODO:
 - make ratio of go-no go adjustable ~ line 119 in GoNoGo_main.m